HaoweiLi1/standing_balance_sim/README.md

 ## Running the Human Standing Balance Simulation

 Within this repository are three simulations:
 1. The first simulation, `initial_humanoid`, is the first revision of the human standing balance model built in MuJoco.
-It is fully functional for the purposes of representing the theoretical two-link model.
+It is fully functional for the purposes of representing the theoretical two-link model. <br>
 2. The second simulation, `final_humanoid`, is the finished version of the humand standing balance model.
-The only difference between `final_humanoid` and `initial_humanoid` is that the reference frames of the links are rotated $180\degree$ about the worldframe $z$-axis (Figure R.1)
+The only difference between `final_humanoid` and `initial_humanoid` is that the reference frames of the links are rotated $180\degree$ about the worldframe $z$-axis (Figure R.1).
+This rotation is applied so that the reference frames of the `foot` and `long_link` MuJoCo `geom` elements align with the convention stated in the theoretical model.

 ![inital_versus_final_link_frames](https://github.com/celwell20/standing_balance_sim/assets/79417604/699ff693-4db3-4bdb-8308-65ea13b33858)
 **Figure R.1.** Reference Frame Orientations for World Frame, Initial humanoid link frames, and Final humanoid link frames.